 Here in Cherry Hill and across New Jersey, residents are used to the breakdowns, overcrowding, and cancellations that seem to go hand in hand with New Jersey Transit trains.
 It is no secret that NJ Transit gets a lot of bad press and that at one time the Federal Transit Administration has even labeled its trains as the worst in the country.
-A lot of what our New Jersey residents experience with trains are just annoyances and inconveniences, but our train accident attorneys know that train accidents do occur and when they do, it is more than just inconvenient, serious injuries and death are often a result.
+A lot of what our New Jersey residents experience with trains are just annoyances and inconveniences, but our Train Accident Attorneys in Cherry Hill know that train accidents do occur and when they do, it is more than just inconvenient, serious injuries and Death are often a result.

 Train accidents typically occur due to collisions with another train, a person or vehicle on the tracks, or when a train derails.
 See below for common causes of train accidents.

 Collision with Another Train

 - Distracted train operation – Distracted train operators are a common contributor to train accidents.
 Texting and Internet use are prohibited, but that does not stop all operators from using their smartphones.